JHUAPL-DTNMA/dtnma-tools/docs/api/mainpage.md

 Details on conventions used by the APIs and expected of new development is defined in the @ref conventions page.

-Depening on what you are trying to implement or integrate with, either the @ref cace, @ref refda, or @ref refdm are a starting point for specfic top-level APIs.
+Depening on what you are trying to implement or integrate with, either the @ref cace, @ref refda, or @ref refdm are a starting point for specific top-level APIs.

 # Build and Runtime Dependencies